waste-of-kindergarten/xpython37-v0.1/python/Doc/library/errno.rst

 .. data:: ENOTDIR

-   Not a directory.
-This error is mapped to the exception :exc:`NotADirectoryError`.
+   Not a directory

 .. data:: EISDIR

-   Is a directory.
-This error is mapped to the exception :exc:`IsADirectoryError`.
+   Is a directory

 .. data:: EINVAL